From Product to Platform

 Brand Guidelines

-Produced directly after the website launch: logo usage rules, color and typography specs, and the formal ADIBOT sub-brand lockup — ‘ADIBOT, a division of TGR’ — giving every internal team and external vendor a single reference.
-The lockup is the car model architecture made visible in the actual brand system.
+Produced in tandem with the website: logo usage rules, color and typography specs, and the formal ADIBOT sub-brand lockup giving every internal team and external vendor a single reference.
+The lockup reads: ADIBOT, a division of TGR.
+The platform hierarchy, formalized.

 Industrial Design Philosophy